 Current day | 43 days past deadline | Law unenforced |

 The Australian eSafety Commissioner published enforcement priorities for 2026 that explicitly focused on three areas, which are AI chatbots generating sexual content, the largest pornography providers, and "gatekeeper services" like search engines and app stores.
 Online gaming platforms were not listed as a primary enforcement priority.

-The eSafety Commission has limited resources, and it is allocating them to the categories where the child safety risk is highest and the political pressure is most intense.
+The eSafety Commission has limited resources and it is allocating them to the categories where the child safety risk is highest and the political pressure is most intense.
 GTA Online, as an R18+ game that already requires parental credit cards or account approvals to access on console platforms, is not the regulator's first concern.
+The actual first concerns are AI chatbots that can generate child sexual abuse material and adult content platforms that serve millions of unverified users.

-So while the law applies to R18+ games, the regulator has publicly signaled that R18+ games are not a priority.
-The penalties are theoretically available up to AU$49.5 million per breach, but they only apply if the eSafety Commissioner actually initiates an enforcement action, and the Commissioner has explicitly said the initial enforcement focus is elsewhere.
+Open this market in The BookieSo while the law applies to R18+ games, the regulator has publicly signaled that R18+ games are not a priority.
+The penalties can theoretically go up to AU$49.5 million per breach, but they only apply if the eSafety Commissioner actually initiates an enforcement action, and the Commissioner has explicitly said the initial enforcement focus is elsewhere.

 Rockstar Games has read this situation correctly.
 The company built the compliance infrastructure, made it visible enough through its job listings and code to demonstrate good-faith preparation, and then quietly decided not to activate it.
 This is not a case of Rockstar defying the law.
 It's simply the studio concluding that flipping the switch right now would create more friction with players than not flipping it would create with regulators.
-Given that Discord's attempted age-verification rollout caused a mass user exodus, forcing the company to delay its implementation to the second half of 2026, the risk-reward math for Rockstar right now strongly favors waiting.

 However, this won't last forever.
 Australia's eSafety Commissioner has said staged requirements will continue rolling out through 2026.
 Search engine age checks activate on June 27, 2026, followed by app store age checks on September 9, 2026.
 Finally, the Children's Online Privacy Code is expected by December 10, 2026.

 As each of these dates passes and the first enforcement actions land against whichever categories get targeted first, the window for quiet non-compliance on GTA Online closes.
 When a major Australian platform gets hit with a AU$49.5 million fine, and it makes the news, every other R18+ service in the country will flip their switches within days.
+Nobody wants to become the first and second examples, especially Rockstar with Grand Theft Auto 6 just right around the corner.

 The next Grand Theft Auto launches on November 19, 2026.
-Rockstar has a strong commercial incentive to activate age verification on the existing game well before November, stress-test the infrastructure across PS5, Xbox, and PC, work out the bugs with a smaller audience, and then ship GTA 6 into a validated compliance environment.
+Rockstar has a strong commercial incentive to activate age verification on the existing game well before then, to stress-test the infrastructure across PS5, Xbox, and PC, work out the bugs with a smaller audience, and then ship GTA 6 into a validated compliance environment.
 The idea that Rockstar launches the biggest entertainment product of the decade with an untested age verification system on day one is something Take-Two Interactive's legal and engineering teams are actively working to avoid.

 If we had to guess, Rockstar will flip the switch between July and September.
 It's late enough that the immediate regulatory pressure from the March deadline has faded from public discourse, yet early enough that the system is well-tested before GTA 6 becomes available.
 They'll probably time it around whatever summer update Rockstar pushes to GTA Online anyway, so the age verification rollout gets folded into a broader patch notes document rather than becoming its own news cycle.